 Important steps in the repair of a china plate

-A large number of factors are involved in the repair of a broken china plate.
+A large number of factors are involved in the repair of a broken china or ceramic plate.
 But first, it’s very important to understand that restored china cannot be used for serving food – the piece becomes a display item for the china cabinet.

 This post will explain which types of repair can be tackled by the competent amateur, which repairs are best left to the professional, and, finally which repairs are uneconomical and not worth attempting.